 The National Planning Policy Framework sets the direction for planning in England.
 Following a consultation, it has been revised, to reflect more than 80 reforms previously announced by the Government in the Housing White Paper and in its consultation on planning for the right homes in the right places.Jump to full report >>

-This briefing examines some of the main changes in the updated National Planning Policy Framework (published in July 2018), focussing primarily on the questions Members most often raise with the Commons Library.
+This briefing examines some of the main changes in the updated National Planning Policy Framework (published in July 2018 with some minor amendment in February 2019), focussing on the questions Members most often raise with the Commons Library.

-The updated National Planning Policy Framework (NPPF), published in July 2018, reflects several consultations stemming from the Housing White Paper and various changes already made through successive Ministerial Statements.
-According to the Government, these amount to more than 80 reforms.
+The updated National Planning Policy Framework (NPPF), published in July 2018 with some further, minor amendment in February 2019, reflects several consultations stemming from the Housing White Paper and various changes already made through successive Ministerial Statements.

 On 5 March 2018, the Ministry of Housing, Communities and Local Government (MHCLG) launched the consultation on an updated NPPF.
 The draft text for consultation set out how MHCLG proposed to amend and update the NPPF.
 There was also a consultation proposals document setting out why and how the NPPF was being changed.